bernis-bicom/prov.dtbicom.xyz/README.md

 URL" to the PBXware provisioning path (for example:
 `https://mt.dtbicom.xyz/prov/yealink/`).
 When set, the provisioning server will fetch `${MAC}.cfg` from that upstream URL and return it to the phone.
+If the upstream requires auth, set the PBX server "Upstream user/pass" fields.

 ## Environment variables